seay28/datasharingframework.github.io/docs/src/index.md

 # A performant, secure and innovative framework that enables healthcare data exchange across organizational boundaries.

 features:
+  - title: Introduction
+    icon: info
+    details: Introduction to the DSF and informations about use cases.
+    link: /intro/

   - title: Get Started
-    icon: config
+    icon: launch
-    details: Get technical insights about the DSF.
-Do Tutorials.
-Start Coding
+    details:  Get technical insights and install the DSF | Develop Process Plugins.
     link: /stable/

   - title: About Us
     icon: creative
-    details: Information about the Team behind the DSF and more.
+    details: Contact, partners, the team behind the DSF and more...
+Join our community!
     link: /about/

   - title: GitHub
     icon: github
     details: Take a look at the open-source reference implementation.
     link: https://github.com/datasharingframework/dsf

 ---
 ---